-The scholarship is available to those interested in becoming an IBCLC™.
-This scholarship will cover course registration fees for my all-online 90-Hour Lactation Education Course only (fully or in part).
+The scholarship is available to those interested in becoming an IBCLC®.
+This scholarship will cover course registration fees for my all-online 95-Hour Lactation Education Course only (fully or in part).

 How does one win the Felix Biancuzzo Scholarship?

 First, you have to apply!
 You certainly can’t win a scholarship for lactation consultants if you don’t apply!
-(Request the application today, and submit it by May 31.)
+(Request the application today, and submit it by the deadline.)

 Read all the requirements and instructions.
 That is especially important where it comes to the word count.
 We just don’t have time to read a tome.
 Express yourself succinctly, please.